jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 Navigate to the [Lambda dashboard](https://console.aws.amazon.com/lambda/home) and click the “Create function” button in the table’s top right corner.

-The Lambda service provides a lot of helpful blueprints and samples, but for this tutorial you’ll be creating your Lambda's functionality from the ground up, so leave “Author from scratch” selected at the top of the form.
+The Lambda service provides a lot of helpful blueprints and samples, but for this tutorial, you’ll be creating your Lambda's functionality from the ground up, so leave “Author from scratch” selected at the top of the form.

 Give your function the name “wish-list-service” and set the runtime to `Node 12.x`.
 In the Permissions section, open up the accordion for creating an execution role; for this tutorial, you’ll use a template for setting permissions to allow the Lambda to use the DynamoDB table you just created.